They’re on the Protest Front Line, Making Sure ‘Warriors’ Have Water and Granola Bars

 “We’re still getting vibrations on our phones from friends pitching in,” Karla added.
 “They just want to give back as much as possible.
 If anyone needs anything, we have enough.”

-Kira wanted people who were unable to protest know that they could still open their wallets in solidarity.
+Kira wanted people who were unable to protest to know that they could still open their wallets in solidarity.
 “People just want to show their love and appreciation,” she explained.
-“You don’t have to be on the frontlines.
+“You don’t have to be on the front lines.
 You can be a healer.
 You can donate, use your money.
 There are so many ways to organize.”

 The sisters were friends with some of the Stonewall protest speakers, though they had not seen them in person since before the pandemic began.
 “I identify as nonbinary, so it means a lot for me to be around queer people,” Kira said.
 “During coronavirus, I kept saying that I missed queer spaces so much.
 The queer community makes me shake.
 I love my identity and everyone who identifies under it.”